Br34kFr33/U232-Uploader/README.md

 ## TODO
 * <del>Create error directory for failed uploads.</del>
-* Create a bot log file, writes things like "starting on XYZ... blah blah".
-Can be useful when daemonized.
+* <del>Create a bot log file, writes things like "starting on XYZ... blah blah".
+Can be useful when daemonized.</del>
-* Create job log, writes a new log for every upload.
-Will write torrent info in log like "Name, nfo, imdb, category...
+* <del>Create job log, writes a new log for every upload.
+Will write torrent info in log like "Name, nfo, imdb, category...</del>
 * <del>Multiple category for non site racing.</del>
 * Auto cleanup MOVE_PATH.
 * Add TMDB API for movies and tv shows.